 157A Commercial St, London E1 6BJ

-Last time Erik Lorincz was commanding a bar, it reached the No.1 spot on the 50 Best Bars list.
+With Erik Lorincz at its helm, The American Bar at The Savoy reached the number-one spot on the 50 Best Bars list.
 Yeah, the guy knows his sh*t.
-Then he opened this place and it onto the 50 Best Bars within 6 months and we bet it's just gonna keep rising up the ranks.
+Then he opened this place, and burst onto the 50 Best Bars list within six months - before having to shut.
+Now he's officially reopened it in a new location and it's better than ever, with killer bar snacks, creative cocktails and five-star service.
 Boom!
-It's a classy, muted tropical haven from a whole other era.
-Above, it's all bamboo ceilings; below its a herringbone-patterned carpet.
-And there are palms everywhere.
+Expect a classy, muted tropical haven from a whole other era, with palms everywhere.
 BarChick's dream living room.

 Looking for epic drinks in North London?
 You need to hit up Little Mercies in Crouch End.
-It was opened by Alan who previously managed Scout, at the end of 2018.
-He's made a name for himself in these ends.
-Don't be put off by the lack of tube station up here.
-It's so bloody easy to get too, so rock up to his cool bar with its grey bartop, dark blue walls and exposed brick on a Saturday afternoon for brunch like BarChick did, and you'll be amongst plenty of local regulars and drinkers from further afield.
-The cocktail menu reads familiar, but what is served up is nothing like what you'd expect.
-They've made it using all kinda gadgets.
-Centrifuges, clarification; serious Heston vibes.
+It was opened by Alan, who previously managed Scout (RIP, sweet prince).
+He's made a name for himself in these ends, so don't be put off by the lack of tube station up here.
+Rock up to his cool bar with its gray bartop, dark blue walls and exposed brick on a Saturday afternoon for brunch like BarChick did, and you'll be among plenty of local regulars and drinkers from further afield.
+The menu reads familiar, but what is served up is nothing like what you'd expect - they've made it using all kinda gadgets: centrifuges, clarification, the works.
+Serious Heston vibes.

 20 Broadway Parade, Crouch End, London N8 9DE

-Dandelyan served its last Nitrate Manhattan in March 2019, and after a Renée Zellweger worthy facelift, it reemerged, 10 days later, as Lyaness.
-The same, but totally different.
+Dandelyan served its last Nitrate Manhattan in March 2019, and after a Renée Zellweger worthy facelift, it reemerged 10 days later as Lyaness - the same, but totally different.
 Some things didn't change.
 It still has all the characteristics of one of Mr Lyan's epic joints, but now with a striking blue and grey colour scheme.
-That green marble bar is still there though, and the drinks being served across it are still tear-up-the-rulebook insane, and like nothing you've had before.
+That green marble bar is still there, and the drinks being served across it are still tear-up-the-rulebook insane, and like nothing you've had before.
 They haven't gone with a theme, or revamped classics, or stuck with anything tried and tested.
-In fact, you've probably never tried cocktails like these before and THAT is a vibe we are always down with.
+In fact, you've probably never tried cocktails like these before, and THAT is a vibe we are always down with.

 20 Upper Ground, South Bank, London

-The first in the Mr Fogg’s dynasty of bars that have now overtaken the city, this Mayfair haunt channels 1870s luxe.
-Beautiful, extravagant, and a little bit eccentric – the famous adventurer would be proud.
-Expertly-crafted cocktails are served from the antique bar, and there are souvenirs, taxidermy, and pictures of Fogg’s relatives adorning the walls.
+The first in the Mr Fogg’s dynasty of bars that has now overtaken the city, this Mayfair haunt channels 1870s luxe.
+Beautiful, extravagant, and a little bit eccentric - the famous adventurer would be proud.
+Expertly crafted cocktails are served from the antique bar, and there are souvenirs, taxidermy and pictures of Fogg’s relatives adorning the walls.
 We recommend you go explore for yourself.

 15 Bruton Ln, Mayfair, London W1J 6JD

-Nightjar boasts some of the best – and most inventive – cocktails in London.
+Nightjar boasts some of the best - and most inventive - cocktails in London.
 Fact.
-This subterranean speakeasy is sexy, sophisticated, and serious about drinks.
+This subterranean speakeasy is sexy, sophisticated and serious about drinks.
 The ingredients and vessels will blow your mind.
-We love the 1920s glam vibe – the live jazz music, pristine table service, and killer cocktails will guarantee you a night to remember.
-Just remember to book – the fat this is one of the best bars in London isn't exactly a secret.
+We love the 1920s glam vibe, and the live jazz music, pristine table service and killer cocktails will guarantee you a night to remember.
+Just remember to book.
+The fact this is one of the best bars in London isn't exactly a secret.

 129 City Rd, Hoxton, London EC1V 1JB

-Set amongst the bright red lanterns of Chinatown, this is the place to look for the famous jade door.
+Set among the bright red lanterns of Chinatown, this is the place to look for the famous jade door.
 Once inside, it’s a bit of a Chinese puzzle box, in that there are loads of elements.
 Expect two floors of rooms with countless personalities.
-Don’t leave without trying the A Class dim sum – Opium opens until 3am most nights, so you have plenty of time.
+Don’t leave without trying the A-class dim sum – Opium opens until 3am most nights, so you have plenty of time.

 15-16, Gerrard St, London W1D 6JE

-For when you just wanna dance (and sing/screech/holler at the top of your lungs), then this is the place.
-Leave the civilized chat at the door, don’t expect any fancy drinks, and prepare for a hella load of fun.
-With a live band that takes music requests from the audience, you’ll be swaying along to a whole mix of songs from ABBA, Christina Aguilera, and Aerosmith.
+For when you just wanna dance (and sing/screech/holler at the top of your lungs), this is the place.
+Leave the civilised chat at the door, don’t expect any fancy drinks, and prepare for a hella load of fun.
+With a live band that takes music requests from the audience, you’ll be swaying along to a whole mix of songs from ABBA, Christina Aguilera and Aerosmith.
 Audience participation is encouraged, so don’t be a wallflower.

 113-117 Farringdon Rd, London EC1R 3BX